 - Contact the Advancement team to find out more about scholarship support.

-Endowments provide the foundation of Pacific McGeorge's reputation for excellence.
+Endowments provide the foundation of McGeorge's reputation for excellence.
 Through the creation of scholarship and program endowments, donors can connect their name with a specific purpose or area of study.
 Many named endowments create opportunities for financially disadvantaged, but very talented students.
-Others focus on a particular area of law and allow Pacific McGeorge students and faculty to explore the leading edge of our evolving legal system.
+Others focus on a particular area of law and allow McGeorge students and faculty to explore the leading edge of our evolving legal system.
 Endowments recognize donors for their generosity and leadership, while enhancing the reputation of McGeorge among the top U.S. law schools.

 - Contact the Advancement team to find out more about establishing a named scholarship endowment.